Website Manager

 1. No player in the League can be reclassified regardless of the amount of weight they may lose after the Jamboree weigh-in.

-2. To play in the backfield or at the end position in the A Division, a player must not weigh over 90 pounds at the Jamboree weigh-in.
-If a player in the A Division weighs over 160 pounds at the Jamboree weigh-in, they must move up to AA Division.
+4. If a player in the A Division weighs over 160 pounds at the Jamboree weigh-in, they must move up to AA Division.
 This is a safety consideration only.

-6. Monster men must wear one stripe on their helmet.
+9. Monster men must wear one stripe on their helmet.
 The stripe must run from front to back of the helmet and cannot be covered by anything and must be distinguishable from the primary color of the helmet.

-7. Monster men have the following restrictions:
+10. Monster men have the following restrictions:

 a).
 The maximum number of monster men per team that can be on the field at the same time is 5.